 For some couples, menopause and anger toward husbands seem to go together.
 This may make it hard for the husband to be supportive, and it certainly isn’t easy for the woman either.
 Not every menopausal woman is angry, but for those who are, life can be very difficult.
 The factors involved can’t always be erased, but there are things you can do to make this time easier for both of you.
-Here’s a glimpse into why this happens and what you can do about it.
+Here’s a glimpse into why this happens and what you can do about it- including online therapy.

 If you’ve been a supportive husband throughout your marriage, you may be puzzled when your wife goes through menopause.
 Suddenly, she may not accept your kindness.
-She may argue with you, needlessly.
+She may argue with you needlessly.
 Maybe you feel she’s unfair to you.
 The truth is that there are some very good reasons for her to feel angry, and many of them probably have little to do with you.
 The following are a few of the most common anger triggers for menopausal women.

 People talk about menopause now more than they did 50 years ago.
 Yet still, many people don’t know much about it unless they’ve experienced it.
 When you feel no one understands what you’re going through, it might make you irritable at any age.

 At first, the only problem might be changes in her period, but that can be very distressing.
-She no longer knows when to expect her period, because it may not be regular anymore.
+She no longer knows when to expect her period because it may not be regular anymore.
 It may be heavier or lighter than usual.
 It may last longer or shorter than usual.
 She may go for six months without a period and then have another one.
 The unpredictability can make her feel she no longer has any control over her own body.